Password Auditor

 ---|---|

-Target | This is the hostname or IP address to scan |
+Target | This is the URL/ IP address/hostname to scan. |

-Ports | Choose which ports to check for authentication (default: Top 100 common ports) |
+Ports | Choose which ports to scan for authentication services.
+Default: Top 100 common ports. |

-Services | Choose the services you want to have audited (HTTP , SSH , FTP , Telnet , etc.) They will be automatically matched to the open ports.
-Example: Apache running on port 2174 will trigger the HTTP module. |
+Services | Choose the services you want to audit (HTTP, SSH, FTP, Telnet, etc.).
+They will be automatically matched to the open ports.
+For example: Apache running on port 2174 will trigger the HTTP module. |

-Wordlists | Specify a custom wordlist for usernames/passwords |
+Wordlists | Specify a custom wordlist for usernames/passwords. |

 How it works